NCBI-Hackathons/GeneExpressionAging/README.md

 The server is running on the server (ask for the IP).
 In order to connect, use tunneling.

+## screens

+The django server is running directly (django runserver) and using 'screen' to detach the window between SSH sessions:

+- Create the window:
+  Run 'screen' and run the server

+- Detach the window:
+  On the screen, type "Ctrl" + a + d

+- Reatach window:
+  On the ssh session, type `screen -r`

 ## REST API